 Did his disciples lie when they said that they had breakfast with the risen Christ?
 Why would they lie - most of them died for their beliefs.
 A person might die for what he mistakingly thinks to be true but who would die for what he knows to be a lie?
 Were they deceived?
-If it was just one man having a vision, then this is possible, but how could so many be deceived.
-They sat and had breakfast with him.
-Many other miracles were done in the public arena among people who were often sceptical and sometimes ardently opposed.
+If it was just one man having a vision, then this is possible, but how could so many be deceived?
+This wasn't some sort of a distance night vision like the so-called "moving statue" in Ballinaspittle in 1985.
+They sat and had breakfast with him and spent much time with him over several weeks until he ascended into heaven.
+During his three-year ministry, many other miracles were done in the public arena among people who were often skeptical and sometimes ardently opposed.

 You might say that you don't believe in miracles.
 At the same time people say they'll only believe if God does a miracle - what's the point in God doing miracles if you refuse to believe in them when he does!
 You might prefer him to come down and do a personal miracle.
 Even if he did that, you could find some way to explain it away.
 You might wonder if it was a hallucination or perhaps think that aliens are playing tricks on you!